suncoast-devs/handbook/lessons/react-state/index.md

 The API will also tell us the winner of the game.
 We can make the header display the winner information.

-To do this we'll first extract the static data to a variable.
+To do this, we'll first extract the static data to a variable.

 ```jsx
   const header = 'Tic Tac Toe'